 Guest comfort.
 Again we don’t want guest feeling overwhelmed.
 Think of how you want your guest to feel before choosing decor, sitting arrangements, and menu; then look at your budget.

 Establish a workable budget.
 You should always allocate a set amount to spend on your event.
 A budget helps to set the tone for most everything about the event.
-If you want a lot of people at you event, but have a small budget, you have to make crucial and detailed decisions on everything from the type of invitations, the type of event, dress code, time of day, theme… I think you get my point that the budget decides everything.
+If you want a lot of people at your event, but have a small budget, you have to make crucial and detailed decisions on everything from the type of invitations, the type of event, dress code, time of day, theme… I think you get my point that the budget decides everything.

 Now for the fun part.
-Personally I am an earthy type of girl.
+Personally, I am an earthy type of girl.
 I love nature, so following the seasons for eventspiration is a must for any event I host for friends and family.